-Whether you’re looking for work in the United States, in your home country, or elsewhere, we are happy to help you prepare your resume, cover letter, portfolio, and the other things you need for your search.
+Whether you’re looking for work in the United States, your home country or elsewhere, we are happy to help you prepare your resume, cover letter, portfolio, and the other things you need for your search.
 While it should be noted that all questions about work visas and other paperwork should be handled directly by International Support Services, our resources and personnel are ready to help you be prepared.

 For a handy reference to the type of help Career Planning & Development offers, download this handout.

 Career Planning & Development is available to assist you with your interview preparation needs.
 If you are looking for interview FAQs, interview attire, top interview questions or behavior based questions click on our Job Search Guide.
 Our staff is also available for mock interviews.
 Please call and schedule an appointment today!

 If you're looking for some simple, last-minute tips as you prepare for your interview, try this website, sure to help you nail anything!

 MyPlan.com is a free resource for Drury students and alum that's designed to help you reaffirm that you're on the correct pathway, or point a direction if you're unsure.
 Through MyPlan, you can take assessments to help you determine your interests, skills, values, and personality as they relate to the workforce and your future career.